 Acceptance of individual RALO members is governed by the RALO rules.

-Work Teams (WT - under a number of different names such as Working groups, Drafting Teams, Subcommittees, etc.) are general open to all except as limited in the WT charter, mission or motion that creates it.
+Work Teams (WT - under a number of different names such as Working groups, Drafting Teams, Subcommittees, etc.) are generally open to all except as limited in the WT charter, mission or motion that creates it.

 Locating such documents, like all records in ICANN, can at times be problematic, but there are few if any instances where that has caused a problem.
 As noted, virtually all meetings are open, and subject to time and the Chair’s discretion, who can speak is not generally limited.